nihaals/pixl-maths-app-farm/README.md

 # PiXL-Maths-App-Farm

 This project requires atleast Python 3.6 (can probably use 3.4).
+It may not work correctly on MacOS or Linux

 ## Setup
 1. `pip install -U -r requirements.txt` or `pip3 install -U -r requirements.txt`